adamal5/1-Infrastructure-Monitoring/README.md

 ## This is the first task in a set of tasks to refresh Python Skills.
 ### Project: Build a Python tool that monitors your infrastructure and alerts you if a static threshold is breached.

+### Brief:
+'''
+Build a Python tool that monitors your infrastructure and alerts you when issues arise.
+The tool should be able to monitor things like CPU usage, memory usage and disk space.
+When an issue is detected, the tool should notify you via email or text message.

+### My Approach:
+**Steps:**
+1. Aquire current system metric values
+2. Define a threshold for these metrics
+3. Check if the threshold has been breached
+4. Send an alert via SNS if an issue is detected

 ### Pre-Requisites
 If you wish to use this script to check your local system and send and email alert you need to meet the following requirments: